torrespro/training-be-module-02/contentservices-validator/README.md

 ### Run & Test

 - If Content Services application is already running, stop it by pressing *Ctrl+C*.
-Start Content Services application by executing `mvn jetty:run` command from the **contentservices** directory.
+Start Content Services application by executing `mvn jetty:run` command from the **webapps/contentservices** directory.
 - Try to upload any `.gif` file to Content Services by using CMIS client and specifying the `bb:image` document type.
 - Make sure the upload fails because of validation.